Tacktician/wiki-proxy-test/README.md

-# Proxy Server IAC for wiki.saucelabs.com
+# Proxy Server for wiki.saucelabs.com

 This repo is the source code for the NGINX container that handles ingress traffic management (301 redirects/rewrites) for the domain wiki.saucelabs.com.